neurologic/Comparative-Animal-Behavior/_build/html/_sources/observation-and-analysis/analysis.md

 ## Sequences of behavior

 :::{admonition} Why?
-if you smile at me, you are more likely to hug me than to hit me.
+If you smile at me, you are more likely to hug me than to hit me.
 :::

 What about the sequence of behaviors across time?
 Are behaviors independent of each other or are some behaviors more likely to follow each other?
 Can you think of any other examples?
 For any sequence of non-independent events in the world, and where a limited number of outcomes can occur, *conditional probabilities* relate each outcome to one another.
 For example, the conditional probability of a hug following a smile is bigger than a hit following a smile.